 Latest in Appointments, Confirmations & Budgets

-Gina Haspel will testify before the Senate intelligence committee beginning at 9:30 a.m.
-Eastern on Wednesday.
+Gina Haspel, the deputy director of the CIA and President Trump’s nominee to head the agency, will testify before the Senate intelligence commitee Wednesday at 9:30 a.m.
+Eastern on her nomination.

 Gina Haspel was nominated by Donald Trump, not Barack Obama.
 That makes a huge difference.
 Here’s why the Senate should confirm her anyway.